Formalities

 Re-registration

 If you have been registered in the Netherlands prior, and are intending to stay in the Netherlands again for a period of more than 4 months, you will have to re-register in the municipal records database (BRP).
-For this you can also schedule an appointment at the Expat Centre if you fall under the stated criteria.
+For this you can also schedule an appointment at the International Center if you fall under the stated criteria.
 You require the same documents as for first registration, except instead of the first registration form, you fill in the re-registration form.